AlbertiPot/nar/README.md

 For NAS-Bench-201, each network is encoded into a tensor of $31\times4\times4$ the same way with the NAS-Bench-101.
 Since each vertice represents the sum of feature maps and is fixed as 4, each patch size has a fixed size of 4 as a result.
 Codes are in `architecture/arch_encode_201.py`

 ## Train and search

+The training and sampling codes will be released soon.